Here with Me (The Killers song): Music video

-The music video to "Here with Me" was released on December 14, 2012 and was directed by acclaimed film director Tim Burton.
+The music video to "Here with Me" was released on December 14, 2012 and was directed by film director Tim Burton.
 This marks Burton's return to directing music videos since directing the music video for The Killers' 2006 single "Bones".

 Featuring actress Winona Ryder, the music video was filmed in Blackpool, England while The Killers took a break from the U.K. arena tour.
 Burton took the 1935 film Mad Love as inspiration for the concept of the music video.
 The video portrays the love story between a young man played by actor Craig Roberts and Ryder's wax mannequin.
 In the beginning, Roberts is seen purchasing a ticket to see Ryder's performance.
 Ryder is seen autographing and taking pictures with fans, while Roberts gazes at both Ryder and her wax mannequin.
 As the song lyrics state, "Don't want your picture on my cell phone, I want you here with me," Roberts remains desolate with just a mobile picture.
 Seeing the resemblance in the wax mannequin, Roberts decides to take her and embarks on several dates with her, filling the apparent emptiness he feels of not having the real Ryder beside him.
 The dates include trips to the beach and a slow dance at an empty performance hall, while The Killers fill the room with their sentimental anthem.
 At the end of the video, Roberts is seen lighting a candle wick on top of Ryder's wax mannequin and his own head.